JonasDV/ble_app_hrs_c_S120_gcc/README.md

 This project contains code examples of the heart rate sensor central project ble_app_hrs_c built with gcc.

-Some modification added to makefile.common to enable compiling with S120
+Some small modifications added to makefile.common to enable compiling with S120

 Requirements
 ------------